UnbreakableKid/react-class/README.md

 The repo was created to help fellow teammates to get a refresher, learn and practice new technologies, and also to have a reference for future projects.

-Some of the technologies used in this project are:
+Some of the technologies (up to date for 11/02/2025) used in this project are:

 - Vite
 - React